-On June 23, 2023, we entered into an Asset Purchase Agreement with Upsher-Smith Laboratories, LLC, ("USL"), for the acquisition of certain assets related to Zembrace® SymTouch® (sumatriptan injection) 3 mg ("Zembrace") and Tosymra® (sumatriptan nasal spray) 10 mg ("Tosymra") products (such businesses collectively, the "Business") and certain inventory related to the Business for an aggregate purchase price of approximately \$26.5 million, including certain deferred payments and subject to customary adjustments (such transaction, the "USL Acquisition").
+On June 23, 2023, we entered into an asset purchase agreement with USL for the acquisition of certain assets related to Zembrace® SymTouch® (sumatriptan injection) 3 mg ("Zembrace") and Tosymra® (sumatriptan nasal spray) 10 mg ("Tosymra") products (such businesses collectively, the "Business") and certain inventory related to the Business for an aggregate purchase price of approximately \$26.5 million, including certain deferred payments (such transaction, the "USL Acquisition").
 The transaction closed on June 30, 2023.

-Additionally, in connection with the USL Acquisition, we and USL entered into a Transition Services Agreement (the "Transition Services Agreement"), pursuant to which USL will provide certain transition services to us for base fees equal to \$100,000 per month for the first six months, and \$150,000 per month for the seventh through ninth months, plus additional monthly fees for each service category totaling up to \$150,000 per month.
+Additionally, in connection with the USL Acquisition, we and USL entered into a transition services agreement pursuant to which USL will provide certain transition services to us for base fees equal to \$100,000 per month for the first six months, and \$150,000 per month for the seventh through ninth months, plus additional monthly fees for each service category totaling up to \$150,000 per month.

-As consideration for acquisition of the Business and certain product-related inventories, we transferred an aggregate upfront purchase price of approximately \$22.2 million in cash as of the Closing.
-The closing cash consideration was later adjusted upwards by approximately \$1.3 million upon the determination of the value of the acquired inventory on hand as of June 30, 2023.
-The inventory adjustment payment is expected to be settled in the third quarter of 2023.
-On the earlier of March 2024 or the completion of the transition services to be provided by USL, as described above, we agreed to pay an additional deferred payment of \$3.0 million in cash.
 As the assets acquired met the definition of a business under the current accounting guidance, the total purchase price was allocated to the acquired inventory and other tangible assets, and the developed technology intangible assets related to Zembrace and Tosymra based on their estimated fair values on the acquisition date.
 The excess of the purchase price over the fair value of the acquired assets was recorded as goodwill.